ARCHAEOLOGICAL SITES

 -

-Egnazia Archaeological Park
+Egnazia Archeological Park

 Located a few kilometers from the sea, on the ancient road between Bari and Brindisi, a wonderful site full of extraordinary artifacts from the Messapian and Roman eras.